-- The leaves are spirally arranged on the shoots, but twisted at the base to lie in two flat ranks (except on erect leading shoots); they are linear, 1.5 to 5 inches (4 – 12 cm) long and 0.12 to 0.16 inch (3 – 4 mm) broad, soft in texture, with a blunt tip; this helps distinguish them from the related genus Torreya, which has spine-tipped leaves.
+- The leaves are spirally arranged on the shoots, but twisted at the base to lie in two flat ranks (except on erect leading shoots); they are linear, measuring 1.5 to 5 inches (4 – 12 cm) long and 0.12 to 0.16 inch (3 – 4 mm) broad, soft in texture, with a blunt tip; this helps distinguish them from the related genus Torreya, which has spine-tipped leaves.

-- The seed cones (female fruiting bodies ) are borne singly or grouped 2 to15 together on short stems; minute at first, they mature in about 18 months to a drupe-like structure with the single large nut-like seed 0.6 to 1.6 inches (1.5 – 4 cm) long surrounded by a fleshy covering, green to purple at full maturity.
-Natural dispersal is thought to be aided by squirrels which bury the seeds for a winter food source; any seeds left uneaten are then able to germinate.Attributed from: Wikipedia
+- The seed cones (female fruiting bodies ) are borne singly or grouped 2 to15 together on short stems.
+They are minute initially, maturing after about 18 months to a drupe-like structure with a single large nut-like seed 0.6 to 1.6 inches (1.5 – 4 cm) long surrounded by a fleshy covering, colored green to purple at full maturity.
+Natural dispersal is thought to be aided by squirrels which bury the seeds for a winter food source; any seeds left uneaten are then able to germinate.